Chinmayee4/Chinmayee4/README.md

 👀 I’m interested in: Data Analysis 🌐 Exploring insights to drive decisions 📊

-🌱 I’m currently learning: SQL, Power BI, Python, and Advanced Excel to enhance my data analysis skills.
+🌱 I’m skilled in: SQL, Power BI, Python, and Advanced Excel .

 💞️ I’m looking to collaborate on: Data-driven projects that involve visualization, analytics, and generating actionable insights.